LoganMclachlan/Currency-Converter/README.md

 ## main app
 python app that uses json data to convert an amount from one currancy to another.
 App gets the exchange rate data from the website http://www.floatrates.com/daily/gbp.json.
-* gbp can be replaced by other currancy codes to view there rates The GUI is made by use of Tkinter.
+* gbp can be replaced by other currancy codes to view there rates.

+The GUI is made by use of Tkinter.
 The data for each conversion is stored as a instance of a class.
 Once a successful conversion occurs, the program will write the related data and currant date to a text file.